RuusumaaS/etteplantask/README.md

 # Notes for the examiner

 Hi!
-I ceated a new package, maintenancetask where the code I create is located.
-I did very little changes to factorydevisec.
+I created a new package, maintenancetask, where the code I create is located.
+I did very little changes to factorydevice.
 Most notably I changed the FactoryDeviceNotFoundException to public so I can use it in the new package.
 Currently, maintenancetasks registrationtime doesn't change whe tasks are modified.
 I have implemented comment lines that would change the registration times.
 Also, since I assumed that the code should give tasks their registration times, you don't need to add registartion times to the requestbody when using post-request.
+The application will fill the database when you start it.
+It will use the seeddata.csv you provided to fill the factorydevices.
+I also made a small csv for maintenance tasks.
+Data of those files will only be saved in the database if the tables empty.
+If you don't want to use that data, you may either wipe the code from ServiceAppilacation's CommandLineRunner or comment it before first use..
+If you have any questions, contact me by email or phone.